-One of our favorite games at Kentucky Blue Grass is a classic game of “What’s that caterpillar?!” when people find these multi legged crawlers eating their trees it can seem like a full-blown invasion of the baby bugs.
+One of our favorite games at Kentucky Blue Grass is the classic: “What’s that caterpillar?!”
+When people discover these many-legged crawlers feeding on their trees, it can feel like a full-blown invasion.

-In this post we will go over the most common caterpillars in Alberta that can cause problems, how to identify them, and what to do about them.
+In this post, we’ll cover the most common caterpillars in Alberta that can cause issues, how to identify them, and what you can do to manage them.

 Tent Caterpillar

-There are many types of tent caterpillar, but the 3 main kinds found are Forest, Eastern, and Western.
-Forest tent caterpillars are blue with black stripes and white spots on their back.
-Eastern tent caterpillars are dark brown with a lighter brown strip down their back and are very hairy.
-Western tent caterpillars are brown with a paler brown underside along with yellow and blue spots on their back.
+There are several species of tent caterpillars, but the three most common are forest, eastern, and western tent caterpillars.
+Forest tent caterpillars are typically blue with black stripes and white spots along their backs.
+Eastern tent caterpillars are dark brown, with a lighter brown stripe down the back and a very hairy appearance.
+Western tent caterpillars are brown with a paler underside and feature yellow and blue spots along their backs.

 What can be done

-The egg clusters can be found during the hosts dormant season (when it’s dropped it leaves) and gently scraped off the tree.
-There are many parasitic insects and animals that feed on tent caterpillars so the eggs can be left away from the host plant so the larvae have no food when they hatch but their natural controls can still thrive.
+Egg clusters can be found during the host tree’s dormant season (after it has shed its leaves) and can be gently scraped off the branches.
+Because many parasitic insects and predators rely on tent caterpillars as a food source, these egg masses can also be relocated away from the host plant.
+This ensures that newly hatched larvae have no access to food while still allowing natural control agents to thrive.

-The larvae can be removed and disposed of physically.
-Their silk nests can be destroyed with a stick or a strong spray of water or in some case pruned out of the tree.
-If the nest is destroyed and the caterpillars are knocked onto the ground most of them will be unable to make it back into the tree and will die.
+Larvae can be physically removed and disposed of.
+Their silk nests may be destroyed using a stick, a strong spray of water, or, in some cases, by pruning out the affected branches.
+Once the nests are disrupted and the caterpillars are knocked to the ground, many are unable to return to the tree and will not survive.

-A systemic insecticide called Treeazin can be used to make the host trees resistant to infestation
+A systemic insecticide, such as TreeAzin, can also be applied to help make host trees more resistant to infestation.

 Leaf Roller